jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/2. run payloads/README.md

 ## Easy Classification

 There's this hype with 0-day exploits (Type 3) that people overlook the basic things.
 By basic, I am refering to how a typical OS work. *Type 1 (Executables)* & *2 (Scripting)* are actually the usual & legitimate ways of running instructions/codes on a computer (observable with Sysmon events).
-Exploits are typically specific to OS types & version.
+Exploits are typically specific to OS architecture (ie. 32 vs 64bit) & version.

 ## Attack Chaining